Health Systems Management (HSMC)

 The purpose of this course is to develop the analytical skills necessary for understanding how the U.S. health care sector operates, how it has evolved, the forces at work behind perceived deficiencies (in quality and cost control), and the impact of alternative policy proposals.
 Special attention is giving to recent developments in the healthcare marketplace, and the strategic considerations they create for providers and insurers.
 These issues are addressed through the lens of microeconomic theory.
 Under this framework, outcomes result from the interaction of decisions made by participants in the healthcare economy (e.g. patients, providers, insurers, government), with those decisions governed by the preferences, incentives and resource constraints facing each decision-maker.
 Principles of microeconomics will be reviewed as necessary to ensure consistent understanding of basic concepts.
 The course is designed to appeal to a broad audience, particularly students interested in healthcare management, public health, medical innovation, health law, and public policymaking.
 Offered as HSMC 421 and MPHP 421.

-Dialogues in Healthcare Management is designed to serve students in the MSM-Healthcare management program.
-The course seeks to educate students of the intricacies related to specific management challenges that arise in the context of healthcare delivery.
-This is accomplished through a process of facilitated dialogs with experienced healthcare management professionals.
-Drawing on the experiences and deep contextual knowledge of these professionals, the course provides students an opportunity to synthesize and apply their prior coursework to better understand the challenges and opportunities that managers face to improve organizational performance.
-Prereq: MSM Healthcare Students only.
+Dialogues in Healthcare Management explores the array of managerial roles that people play within the healthcare economy and exposes students to specific management and leadership challenges that arise in those roles.
+This is accomplished through facilitated dialogs with experienced healthcare management professionals.
+Drawing on the experiences and deep contextual knowledge of these professionals, the course provides students an opportunity to synthesize and apply their prior coursework to better understand the challenges and opportunities that managers face to improve organizational performance and succeed in an evolving healthcare marketplace.
+Other graduate students may request permission of the instructor.
+Offered as HSMC 325 and HSMC 425.
+Prereq: Graduate Weatherhead School of Management students and Master of Public Health students.

 HSMC 432.
 Health Care Information Systems.
 3 Units.